Faith Jordan

 Mike Ropelewski

-These books describe some of the brighter double stars to be found.
+These two books describe some of the brighter double stars to be found.
 Sketches are included where the field of view is interesting and as an aid to identification.
 Instruments used range from 10x50 binoculars to 250mm Newtonian reflectors.

-Volume 1 covers the northern constellations.
+Volume 1 covers the northern constellations and Volume 2 those in the south.

 Wolfgang Steinicke